Check Node.js version (requires 20.19+ or 22.12+)

 }Navigation is declarative.
 A contributes.routes entry is a durable addon page — the host can render it (and build the sidebar) before your addon boots, so nothing runs until the route is first visited.
 A contributes.links entry places that route in a host slot (only "sidebar" is consumed today) and references a declared route id.
 The runtime router.add({ id }) you register in addon.tsx must use the same id as its declared route.

-Baseline capabilities — ui, query, toast, logger, and storage — are implicit and never declared in permissions.
+Baseline capabilities — ui, private packaged assets, query, toast, logger, and storage — are implicit and never declared in permissions.
 Only data domains and files, network, secrets, events, snapshots, and settings need an entry.

 Main Addon File